-The Company's compensation program is designed to reward executives based on favorable performance and results.
+The Company's compensation programs are designed to reward executives based on favorable performance and results.
 Compensation policies and plans (including benefits) are designed to attract and retain top quality and experienced executives by providing the opportunity to earn competitive cash compensation based on corporate, business unit and individual performance, plus the opportunity to accumulate stock-based wealth commensurate with the long-term growth and value created for the Company's stockholders.

 The Company seeks to attract executive talent by offering competitive base salaries and annual and long-term performance incentive opportunities.
 The Company provides incentives that promote both the short and long-term financial and strategic objectives of the Company.
 Achievement of short-term objectives is rewarded through base salary and annual performance incentives, while long-term incentive grants (primarily stock options and restricted stock) encourage executives to focus on and align themselves with the Company's long-term goals as well.
-These incentives are based on financial objectives of importance to the Company, including revenue and earnings growth and creation of stockholder value.
+These incentives are based on an approved operating plan based on EBITDA which, by its nature, captures financial objectives of importance to the Company, including revenue and earnings growth, cash flow generation and creation of stockholder value.
 The Company's compensation program also accounts for individual performance, which enables the Company to differentiate among executives and emphasize the link between personal performance and compensation.